mio-19/mio-19/README.md

 -->

 - 😿 I am struggling to live in this world.
 My birthplace sucks.
-- 💬 I speak my second language, which is the most spoken second language.
+- 💬 I speak my second language, which is the most spoken second language, which is this language.
 I used to learn Deutsch.
 Ich kann kein Deutsch sprechen.
 - 🔭 I am interested on algebraic effects and practical type systems for everyday programming.
 - 🌈 Love making sounds with musical instruments and dancing.
 - 🔥 Mostly code in `Scala` but not limited to any specific language.